RECIPE UPDATED 10/9/24

 • Repeat the stretch/fold but only perform one revolution (a total of 4 stretches).
 Stretch/fold #3 is complete.
 Set a timer for 30 minutes.

 • Repeat the stretch/fold (a total of 4 stretches).
 Stretch/fold #4 is complete.
 Set a timer for 30 minutes.
+Note: If the bowl is a little crusty and starts grabbing/tearing the dough during the stretch/folds, this is the point when I transfer the dough to a clean bowl.

 Day 2 - Check In